convo-lang/convo-lang/docs/convo-db.md

 # ConvoDb

-ConvoDb is a graph-capable, path-based database interface for building AI agents, tools, memory systems, knowledge stores, workflow engines, and other agentic systems.
+ConvoDb is a graph-capable, path-based database interface for building AI agents, tools, memory systems, knowledge stores, workflow engines, authentication flows, and other agentic systems.

 It gives you a consistent way to work with: